SMAKSS/password-generator/Readme.md

 The search function will accept 6 optional input parameter:

-- `length` (`Number`): The length of the desired password.
-If you left it blank it will be a random number between 0 to 20.
+- `length` (`Number`, , Default: `1-20`): The length of the desired password.
+If you left it blank it will be a random number between 1 to 20.
 - `lowerIncluded` (`Boolean`, Default: `True`): You can include or exclude lowercase characters, by default, it's `True` which means the lowercase characters are included.
 - `capsIncluded` (`Boolean`, Default: `True`): You can include or exclude capital characters, by default, it's `True` which means the capital characters are included.
 - `numIncluded` (`Boolean`, Default: `True`): You can include or exclude numbers, by default, it's `True` which means the numbers are included.